niharika0398/frontend-sql-editor/README.md

 - **Pagination Method**: To enhance readability, we provide a pagination method allowing users to navigate through data based on their preferences.

 - **Minimal plugins**: Our approach involves minimal plugin usage.
-We utilize only one plugin as part of CodeMirror, while the rest of the components including Tabs, Pagination, and Loader are custom-built.
+We utilize only one plugin as part of icon, while the rest of the components including Tabs, Pagination, and Loader are custom-built.
 Additionally, we refrain from using any plugins for styling purposes.

 - **Create hooks/helper function to optimize code**: To optimize code performance, we leverage hooks and helper functions.
 For instance, we utilize the useQueryData hook, which is solely responsible for fetching data from the API.
 This ensures a streamlined and efficient data retrieval process.